 When planning your shopping list others in your family might request certain items.

-If your budget is tight you will not be able to buy what everyone wants.
+If your grocery shopping budget is tight you will not be able to buy what everyone wants.
 Be honest and tell them so.

 If that fails, get them involved in planning your shopping list and working out the cost.
-Show them how quickly your grocery bill can rocket.
+Show them how quickly your shopping expenses can rocket.